warmspringwinds/pytorch-cpp/README.md

 ### ATen

-[ATen](https://github.com/zdevito/ATen) is a C++ 11 library that wraps a powerfull C Tensor library which has implementation of numpy-like operations with CPU/CUDA/SPARSE/CUDA-SPARSE backends.
+[ATen](https://github.com/zdevito/ATen) is a C++ 11 library that wraps a powerfull C Tensor library with implementation of numpy-like operations (CPU/CUDA/SPARSE/CUDA-SPARSE backends).
 Follow these steps to install it:

 0. Make sure you have [dependencies](https://github.com/zdevito/ATen#installation) of ```ATen``` installed.